swseighman/spring-jdbc-oracle/Readme.md

 ![](images/pod-2.png)

-You shoud see the results from the query in the log output:
+You should see the results from the query in the log output:

 ![](images/pod-log.png)